luHub/dev-os/README.md

 ```

 ### Side Quest "Linux Kernel"
 - Grasp basics about the Linux Kernel, the only way to learn here is by doing.
+See "QUEST_1"

 ### Code:
 Need to Root the device to get more insights of the code.